FabricioBattaglia/Moment-of-Muscle/README.md

 ## Task Allocation

-Mitchell Wise - Create base Log-in screen for the application
+Mitchell Wise - Work on returning data from the database to the user and be able to add, edit and delete that data

 Will Hall - Prepare UI templates for later use, reorganize charts